 Yes, you really do have to use frozen butter

-Beyond the ingredient combo, one of my tried and true tricks for ensuring the perfect texture is by using frozen butter that’s been grated into super small shreds then simply stirred into the flour, not mushing the two together with your hands.
+Beyond the ingredient combo, one of our tried and true tricks for ensuring the perfect texture is by using frozen butter that’s been grated into super small shreds then simply stirred into the flour, not mushing the two together with your hands.
 These little frozen butter pockets are what help create that insanely airy texture.
 Is you use just cold butter, the butter is going to smush into the flour and be warm and melted by the time you bake, this will lead to a dense not tender biscuit and no one wants that.
-I always keep to a block or two of butter in the freezer so I can make biscuits in a flash.
+We always keep to a block or two of butter in the freezer so we can make biscuits in a flash.

 Yes, you really have to sift the dry ingredients